 Recommended photography software

 I use Adobe Lightroom to organize and edit my digital photos.
 I don’t know what I would do without it!
 I prefer it to Photoshop because it helps me keep my files organized and easy to find, and provides exceptional control over exposure adjustments.
 It is also significantly less expensive than Photoshop.
-An alternative to Lightroom for Mac users would be Apple’s Aperture program, which is basically a pro version of iPhoto and offers similar RAW photo editing capabilities to Lightroom.
-You can download free trials of each to see which you prefer.

 Recommended photography books

-Online food photography resources
+Additional food photography resources

 - Principles of Photography series by White on Rice Couple